Friday, August 31, 2007

 “Yeah.
 It’s nice.”

-Elektra turned sideways to the rail.
+She turned sideways to the rail.
 Her dark hair swirled into her face, but she didn’t seem to mind.
 I could hear the ocean gently crashing beyond the sounds of the rustling trees.
-For once in my life it occurred to me that I actually liked being where I was at the present moment or series of moments, although I did rather strongly have that feeling I’d done my best to keep submerged these past months, that feeling, or knowledge, that without too much effort, or rather by surrendering all effort, I could float upward and away, saying fare-thee-well now nonetheless with little reluctance to this world I’d never understood or felt at home in.
+It occurred to me that oddly I actually liked being where I was at the present moment or series of moments, although I did rather strongly have that feeling I’d done my best to keep submerged these past months, that feeling, or knowledge, that without too much effort, or rather by surrendering all effort, I could float upward and away, saying fare-thee-well to this world I’d never understood or felt at home in.

 “Come here,” she said.